ki4jgt/Stiano/README.md

 Future plans are to include the ability to switch scales, and display sheet music on your Stiano screen.

 The C,V and N,M keys are reserved for scales.
-The key to the left takes the corresponding hand down an octave, while the key to the right takes it up an octave. (not yet working)
+The key to the left takes the corresponding hand down an octave, while the key to the right takes it up an octave.

 The Q and ; keys are reserved for flipping sheet music pages.
 Again, your fingers are in the cracks of all of these keys.
 All of them are within easy reach. (not yet working)